zacanger/niddesa/book/00-introduction.md

-References to other texts were primarily added in the Chinese version and are in square brackets using common abbreviations (DN, Jat., etc.); statements of who is speaking a given stanza are also in square brackets; comments, clarifications, and marks of unclear passages by myself or from the sources are in parentheses.
+References to other texts were primarily added in the Chinese version and are in square brackets using common abbreviations (DN, Jat., etc.); statements of who is speaking a given stanza are also in square brackets; I have put comments, clarifications, and marks of unclear passages in parentheses.

 ## Credits and Licenses